dev0088/pyedi830/README.md

 # pyedi830
 EDI830 parser in Python.
-Creates &amp; validates messages according to specific formats
+Parse EDI830 files and convert to JSON &amp; CSV file according to specific formats

 ## TODOs